R. S. Mangalam

 R. S. Mangalam, also known as Raja Singa Mangalam, is a panchayat town in Ramanathapuram district in the Indian state of Tamil Nadu.
 It is located 35 Kilometres north from the district headquarters Ramanathapuram.

 Geography

 R. S. Mangalam is 11 kilometres from the Bay of Bengal and features a humid climate.
 It is located 35 kilometres north from the district headquarters Ramanathapuram.

-R. S. Mangalam is surrounded by Ramanathapuram, Devipattinam, Thondi, Thiruppalaikudi, Nambuthalai, ilayangudi and Paramakudi.
+R. S. Mangalam is surrounded by Ramanathapuram, Devipattinam, Thondi, Thiruvadanai, Nambuthalai, Thirupalaikudi, ilayangudi and Paramakudi.